unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/core/security/authorization.md

 	    	Router baseRouter = new Router(getContext());

-	        //Protect the router by enforcing authentication then authorization authorizer.setNext(ServerResource.class);
+	        //Protect the resource by enforcing authentication then authorization authorizer.setNext(ServerResource.class);
 	        authenticator.setNext(baseRouter);